 Reason(s) for rarity: At southern limit of range.

 Conservation considerations: One known population has succumbed to conversion of its habitat to residential or commercial use; others are vulnerable.

-For more information, see the New England Wild Flower Society's Conservation Plan for Juncus vaseyi-pdf link-115 KB.
+For more information, see the Native Plant Trust's Conservation Plan for Juncus vaseyi.